Noan1997/FTM2EBB/README.md

 ### **2. Redirected Input (stdin) from a .txt file:** ###

-Write the song data requested by the script in a separate .txt file (e.g., test.txt) and execute it via CMD as follows:
+Write the song data requested by the script in a separate .txt file (e.g., test.txt) and execute it via terminal as follows:

 `python ftm2ebb.py < test.txt`